Food & Wine Pairing

 Congruent or Complimentary

-Certain dishes are suited to be paired with multiple wines.
-Chardonnay and lobster in butter or cream sauce is a perfect example of congruent pairings.
-Both have a rich opulent character that compliments each other.
+Certain dishes can be paired successfully with multiple types of wines.
+For example, oaky, buttery style Chardonnay and lobster in a butter or cream sauce make a perfect congruent pairing: both the wine and the dish share a rich, opulent character that complements each other beautifully.

-However complementary or contrasting pairings can also exist.
-The lobster can be paired with a young Champagne, the crisp, zesty character will cut through the richness of the lobster, refreshing the palate.
+However, complementary or contrasting pairings can also work wonderfully.
+Lobster can be paired with a young Champagne, whose crisp acidity and zesty character cut through the richness of the butter sauce, refreshing the palate and creating a delightful balance.

 Flexibility